 The concourses are wide and easy to navigate, and I found myself doing a few laps around the stadium, as it is very walkable.

-Tickets are only $6 for lawn seats, and $9 for reserved seats.
+Tickets are only $6.50 for lawn seats, and $9.50 for reserved seats.
 This is a great deal given how beautiful this stadium is, and the overall atmosphere and entertainment it provides.
-There are some interesting ticket packages, including the grass pass, where fans get 10 tickets and can use for any game they choose.
-There's no discount, but the flexibility is a great idea for minor league games.
-When you add in parking and good concessions, you are getting a great value.
+When you add in parking and good concessions, you are getting a great value at this ballpark.
 In fact, I would easily pay more for this experience.

 I’ll award one extra point for the Loon Loft, the team gift shop which is two levels and has everything you may want, and again with reasonable prices.

 The second extra point goes to the green efforts of using solar panels to power the scoreboard.
 I am not sure why this ballpark is not yet LEED certified by the U.S. Green Business Council, but I would think they must be well on their way.

 An additional extra point for the water bottle fill up stations that you’ll find at Dow Diamond.
 No need to get gouged on bottled water on a hot day.

 Be sure to meander through the Dow Chemical Company Founder’s Garden just outside the stadium.
 It’s a pleasant walk for either before or after the game.